 We are currently seeking driven students with an interest in the arts and non-profit organizations to apply for our internship program!
 As a Shoreline Arts Alliance Intern, you will be responsible for working 1-4+ volunteer or for-credit hours a week (depending on your preference and availability) during a set schedule worked out between yourself and the SAA staff.
 All work will take place virtually until further notice.

-Internship tasks might include creating marketing materials for our various student programs, helping to brainstorm marketing strategies in Zoom meetings, writing press releases and promotional articles/blog posts, helping with administrative tasks, and more.
-We also hope interns can become ambassadors for our programs at their respective schools, and help us think of more ways to get their peers excited about what Shoreline Arts Alliance has to offer.
+Internship tasks might include creating marketing materials for our various student programs, helping to brainstorm marketing strategies in Zoom and in person meetings, writing press releases and promotional articles/blog posts, helping with administrative tasks, and more.
+Interns become ambassadors for our programs at their respective schools and help Shoreline Arts Alliance leadership think of more ways to get their peers excited about what Shoreline Arts Alliance has to offer.

 While this internship is primarily designed for high school students, college students are also welcome to apply.
 Please send your resume and a cover letter to Eric at email@example.com to submit your application.
 Internships will begin within 2-4 weeks of your acceptance.